Updated: May 21, 2020

 During all activities related to The Nextfest Arts Company, all staff, contractors, freelancers, curators, artists, board members, volunteers, donors, sponsors, patrons and any other people involved in the activities of The Nextfest Arts Company, will adhere to agreed code of conduct.

 The Nextfest Arts Company encourages the following behaviours.

-- Respect that we operate on Treaty Six land, we are all treaty people
+- Acknowledge that we operate on Treaty Six and other Indigenous lands, we are are all treaty people

-- Take an active role in the collective responsibility of maintaining a safe and inclusive space
+- Having an active role in the collective responsibility of maintaining a safe and inclusive space

 - Assume positive intent from others, while being willing to listen and learn when the impact of your actions may not match your intent.

-- Respect your own as well as each individual’s physical and emotional boundaries, seek out support if you need it
+- Respect your own as well as each individual’s physical and emotional boundaries

 - Seek explicit consent before engaging physically and/or sexually with an individual or group

-- Be aware of accessibility and avoid taking up accessible spaces if you do not need them (ie. accessible seats, doorways)
+- Avoid taking up accessible spaces or resources if you do not need them

 - Be responsible for your own actions, be aware that your actions do have an effect on others